Frequently Asked Questions¶

 How is reward distributed to miners?
 Is it instant?¶

-On daily basis, depends on participation rate, missed blocks and network fees from previous day.
+On daily basis, depending on participation rate, missed blocks and network fees from previous day.
 Allocated reward pool is distributed between elected miners for present day.
 Miners are rewarded after 24 hours of work.
-Reward is distributed directly to their accounts.
+Reward is distributed to their vesting accounts and they can withdraw DCT from there.

 How many blocks are generated per day?¶